brankobjelic/SituationReport/README.md

 On the frontend Oauth is used to sign in via Google account.
 On sign-in, check against the Users table in the SituationReportDB database is performed, and if not existing, a new user is created.

 The user then can browse earlier reports and make a new one via form.
+Up to three photos can be attached to the report.
 The user will be able to send report to appropriate authority using email or other available channels of communication.